-Bengal turns your Markdown files into a structured, validated documentation site.
+Bengal transforms Markdown files into structured, validated documentation sites with rich directives, cross-references, and automated validation.

 What Do You Need?